symfony-si/symfony-docs-sl/components/http_kernel/introduction.rst

 This can be useful if you want to use a "view" layer: instead of returning a ``Response`` from the controller, you return data that represents the page.
-A listener to this event could then use this data to create a ``Response`` that is in the correct format (e.g HTML, json, etc).
+A listener to this event could then use this data to create a ``Response`` that is in the correct format (e.g HTML, JSON, etc).

 At this stage, if no listener sets a response on the event, then an exception is thrown: either the controller *or* one of the view listeners must always